 In July 2015, the Mayor announced a freeze on new spending in downtown TIF districts, which will create an estimated \$250 million in additional TIF surplus over five years, half of which will go to CPS.
 In FY16, CPS received a spike in TIF funding because the surplus was greater than expected and some FY15 payments were received in FY16.
-In the FY17 budget, CPS includes an estimated TIF surplus of \$87.5 million.
+The City will analyze available TIF surplus revenue as part of its budget process, which takes place in the fall.
+In the FY17 budget, CPS includes an estimated TIF surplus of \$32.5 million, which is more in line with other recent years.
+The final TIF surplus amount may differ from this estimate.